-- Ensure that all staff have appropriate level DBS checks prior to engaging in any work with the organisation and are precluded from involvement in the organisation as appropriate. - Ensure that all service users are informed of our policy statement and that a copy of the policy and procedures is made available as appropriate. - Provide clear and detailed procedures on decision making, accountability and recording of child safeguarding concerns - Provide an induction programme and comprehensive and effective training on safeguarding policies and procedures, updated every two years, to all staff and volunteers. - Appoint a member of staff to be the Designated Safeguarding Officer and other key members of staff as Safeguarding Advisors. - Provide regular and consistent supervision and support to staff and volunteers who have responsibility for the safety and welfare of clients. - Ensure that the organisation is able to learn from specific child protection concerns and to review policy, procedures and omit good practice as a result.
+- Ensure that all staff have appropriate level DBS checks prior to engaging in any work with the organisation and are precluded from involvement in the organisation as appropriate. - Ensure that all service users are informed of our policy statement and that a copy of the policy and procedures is made available as appropriate. - Provide clear and detailed procedures on decision making, accountability and recording of child safeguarding concerns

-- Maintain current knowledge of the Local Safeguarding Children's Board procedures and of child safeguarding procedures nationally. - Regard any breaches of this policy as serious and investigate them through Womankind's disciplinary and grievance procedures.
+- Provide an induction programme and comprehensive, needs led and effective training on safeguarding policies and procedures.
+Mandatory safeguarding training will be updated every three years for all staff involved in service delivery. - Appoint a member of staff to be the Designated Safeguarding Officer and other key members of staff as Safeguarding Advisors. - Provide regular and consistent supervision and support to staff and volunteers who have responsibility for the safety and welfare of clients. - Ensure that the organisation is able to learn from specific child protection concerns and to review policy, procedures and omit good practice as a result. - Maintain current knowledge of the Local Safeguarding Children's Board procedures and of child safeguarding procedures nationally. - Regard any breaches of this policy as serious and investigate them through Womankind's disciplinary and grievance procedures.

-2. Categories of child abuse:-
+2. Categories of child abuse: